 How do scientists work with communities that are affected by the hazards and risks they study?
 Could local participants not only be involved in how science is done, but co-produce scientific knowledge alongside researchers?
-Research led by Prof Stuart Lane and Dr Nick Odoni in IHRR, along with colleagues from Oxford, East Anglia and Newcastle universities explores these extremely important yet overlooked questions in scientific research.
+Research on flood risk led by Prof Stuart Lane and Dr Nick Odoni in IHRR (‘Doing flood risk science differently: an experiment in radical scientific method, Transactions of the Institute of British Geographers) along with colleagues from Oxford, East Anglia and Newcastle universities explores these extremely important yet overlooked questions in scientific research.

 Science is often thought of in terms of the ‘public good,’ but how much it actually engages with local communities in making a difference to people’s lives is less clear.
 This is because the traditional view of Science (with a capital ‘S’) is that it must separate facts from values, methods from real-world problems.
 This ‘received view’ of science, although it has been under attack by philosophers, historians, social and physical scientists for some time, still in many ways dominates how science is understood in society.
 But alternative ideas of what science is have been popularised at least since Thomas Kuhn’s Structure of Scientific Revolutions.
 The philosopher of science Paul K. Feyerabend had a particularly radical view of how science works: